MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq.md

 -   Check with your administrator to make sure your device and network are set up to work with Remote Assist.

+**How do I set up Dynamics 365 for Field Service to work with Remote Assist?**

+To learn how to set up Field Service integration with Remote Assist so that a first-line worker can call an expert in the context of a Field Service work order, see [Troubleshoot Field Service integration with Remote Assist(troubleshoot-field-service.md)

 **What languages is Remote Assist available in?**

 Remote Assist is available in English only.